 As a personal computer peripheral, this device complies with Part 15 of the FCC Rules.
-This device complies with Industry Canada licence-exempt RSS standard(s).
 Operation is subject to the following two conditions:

 - 1 This device may not cause harmful interference, and - 2 This device must accept any interference received, including interference that may cause undesired operation.